nighthawkcoders/APCSA/_posts/2023-01-12-PBL-spring_security.md

 }
 ```

-## Back End Code - Authentication and Authorization
+###vBack End Code - Authentication and Authorization
-### [SecurityConfig](https://github.com/nighthawkcoders/nighthawk_csa/blob/master/src/main/java/com/nighthawk/csa/mvc/security/SecurityConfig.java) provided through Spring Security enables developer to Authorize and Authentication different portions of the site based on Login and Roles.
+> [SecurityConfig](https://github.com/nighthawkcoders/nighthawk_csa/blob/master/src/main/java/com/nighthawk/csa/mvc/security/SecurityConfig.java) provided through Spring Security enables developer to Authorize and Authentication different portions of the site based on Login and Roles.
 Additionally, you are able to direct the next page on operations like login and logout.
 Review .antmatchers statements.
 This file is being established to support http for both Web viewing and API access.

 ``` java
 protected void configure(HttpSecurity http) throws Exception { //THis is going to be altered to use the JWT